Non-profit research centre

 Research on agrobiodiversity

-Bioversity International is a non-profit international agricultural research organization that investigates the conservation and use of agricultural biodiversity to achieve better nutrition, improve smallholders’ livelihoods and enhance agricultural sustainability.
+Alliance Bioversity-CIAT is a non-profit international agricultural research organization that investigates the conservation and use of agricultural biodiversity to achieve better nutrition, improve smallholders’ livelihoods and enhance agricultural sustainability.
 The organization has offices in Europe, Africa, Asia and Latin America.
-As it does not have laboratories or field sites of its own, its research activities are conducted in collaboration with a wide range of partners.
-Bioversity is a CGIAR Centre.
+Alliance Bioversity-CIAT is the result of the merger of two CGIAR Centres1 : Bioversity International and CIAT.

-The organization was created in 1974.
+Bioversity was created in 1974.
 It was originally established as the International Board for Plant Genetic Resources (IBPGR), in response to growing awareness of genetic erosion and the rapid loss of crop biodiversity.
 Its original mission was to coordinate an international plant genetic resources programme, including emergency collecting missions as well as building and expanding national, regional and international genebanks.
-The Food and Agriculture Organization of the United Nations (FAO) acted as the IBPGR secretariat.
+The Food and Agriculture Organization of the United Nations (FAO) acted as the IBPGR secretariat2 .

 In October 1991, IBPGR became the International Plant Genetic Resources Institute (IPGRI) and in January 1994 IPGRI began operating as one of the centres of what was then called the Consultative Group on International Agricultural Research (CGIAR).
 At the request of the CGIAR, IPGRI took over the governance and administration of the International Network for the Improvement of Banana and Plantain (INIBAP) in 1994.